hoenigstefanie/xwebsite/content/home/hero.md

 # HELLO, MY NAME IS
 # **STEFANIE HOENIG**

-and together with my friends Hugo and Tom \
+and together with my friend Hugo \
-I want to show you my technophilic side
+I show you my technophilic side